The following post is from Kate of Modern Alternative Mama: Why I Love Kombucha

-I joined a Weston A. Price group in the very beginning of 2009 and all the stuff people were talking about was so confusing to me.
+I joined a Weston A. Price group at the very beginning of 2009, and all the stuff people were talking about was so confusing to me.
 Soaking grains?
 FCLO?
 Kombucha?
 I had no idea what any of these things even were, let alone why I would want to have or do them.

-Two and a half years later, and there are perpetually six gallons of kombucha brewing at a time in my kitchen.
+Two and a half years later, there were six gallons of kombucha brewing in my kitchen.
 I just finished a bottle before sitting down to write this!
-If you’ve never heard much about it, I’d like to introduce you.
+I’d like to introduce you if you’ve never heard much about it.

 Kombucha, Wonder Drink?

 Kombucha, as I mentioned above, is a fermented Chinese tea.
 No one is quite sure from where it originates.
 It is brewed with a SCOBY, also sometimes called a mushroom (although it is not a fungus, it is just kind of funny-looking).
 The brew starts with weak sweet tea; the culture consumes the sugar and ferments the tea.
 Plain kombucha tastes a little bit like apple cider vinegar (some say) and is usually bubbly.

 There are several benefits to kombucha, and I’ll just summarize a few here.

 Healthy “Beverage Replacement” Option